newrelic/entity-definitions/docs/entities/synthesis.md

       name: device_name
       tags:
         environment:
-          ttl: P1D
+          ttl: P4H
         owner_group:
-          ttl: P1D
+          ttl: P4H
 ```

-Would result in the original `environment: production` value being purged after 1 day of telemetry on this entity, where this tuple is absent.
+Would result in the original `environment: production` value being purged after 4 hours of telemetry on this entity, where this tuple is absent.
 In addition, the lack of telemetry using the tag key `owner_group` would also capture that any tuples using this key are absent, and thus expired.

 The final result for the entity UI is a tags component with only the unique tuple that is currently being sent with this entity's telemetry.